BabatundeOnabajo/Think-Before-You-Print-For-Web-Browsers/README.md

 ### Windows

+** It is not necessary to have an internet connection to use this extension on Windows systems. **

 ### Mac

+** It is not necessary to have an internet connection to use this extension on Mac systems. **

 # Instructions
 In order to use this extension, it is helpful to follow the instructions down below: